Get A Master's In Conservation Technology

 Students have access to the F. W. Olin Life Sciences Building, a 70,000-square-foot teaching and research laboratory that includes state-of-the-art microscopy equipment.
-The 29,000-square-foot Harris Center for Science and Engineering serves the research needs of the aquaculture and fish biology programs.
-Small-scale culture of algae, shellfish and fish species is conducted here.
-It includes eight teaching labs, 12 modern research labs, a computer facility, an electron microscope suite, and a 2,500-square-foot indoor aquaculture facility with recirculating systems ranging from small glass aquaria to 720-gallon tanks harboring a wide variety of aquatic species.
+The 29,000-square-foot L3 Harris Center for Science and Engineering serves the research needs in fish biology and climatology.
+It includes eight teaching labs, 12 modern research labs and a 2,500-square-foot indoor aquaculture facility with recirculating systems ranging from small glass aquaria to 720-gallon tanks.